Helena, Arkansas: Battle of Helena

 In June 1863, Confederate Commander Theophilus Holmes sought to take pressure off of Vicksburg, Mississippi, by attacking the Union-held town of Helena, Arkansas.
 Holmes planned and executed three different failed attacks on the town.
 The main attack broke through Battery C, but Union troops fended off the attackers and sealed the breach.
-The Confederates withdrew on July 4, 1863.
+The Battle of Helena began in the early morning hours of July 4, 1863.
+Confederate forces attempted to retake Helena in order to help relieve pressure on the strategic river town of Vicksburg, Mississippi.
+Confederate forces in Vicksburg had already arranged to surrender to General U.S. Grant on the morning of July 4.
+The Confederates at Helena withdrew by the end of the day on July 4, 1863.
 There were 1,636 Confederate casualties and 205 Union casualties.
+Many of the former battle sites are still intact.

 Fort Curtis

 Fort Curtis was built in August 1862 by Union soldiers and freed slaves in Helena.
 For the next year, it served as a command post for the Union since it was centrally located on the Mississippi River.

 Fort Curtis was not directly attacked during the Battle of Helena as the Confederacy focused its attacks on the outlying batteries.
 The Confederates charged Fort Curtis in their last attack, but the heavy artillery inside kept the attack from reaching the fort.

 Helena built a reproduction of Fort Curtis in 2012 that is free to the public.